The disturbing disappearance of Daylenn Pua from Hawaii’s Stairway To Heaven walkway

 Moke lived in South Kona, a district on the Big Island of Hawaii, known for its Kona coffee and the Ironman World Championship Triathlon location.
 The term "Kona" sometimes refers to its largest town, Kailua-Kona.

-He was an aspiring pastry chef and hoped to continue to culinary school after graduating.
-He had two other siblings who also attended the same high school where he was a senior, Ke Kula ‘O Ehunuikaimalino, a Hawaiian immersion school in Kealakekua.
+He was an aspiring pastry chef and hoped to attend culinary school after graduating.
+His two other siblings attended the same high school, Ke Kula ‘O Ehunuikaimalino, a Hawaiian immersion school in Kealakekua, where he was a senior.

 He had many friends and enjoyed spending time on the beach, photography, hiking and swimming.